 This is necessary to get a certain guaranteed worldwide standard for airspace, airports, crew licensing and other important aviation safety related matters.
 These recommendations are published by ICAO in Annexes and Documents.
 Member countries should then process the recommendations in their aviation law and regulations and make these available to interested parties in paper or electronic form.

-Pilots are expected to know the law concerning their flight, aircraft and other regulations of the country they fly in or over.
+Pilots are expected to familiar with the rules concerning their flight, aircraft and other regulations of the country they fly in or over.
 And that can be a challenge if your flight takes you through many countries, easily done in large continents with a lot of relatively small countries like Europe and Africa.

 Rules and information which might be of interest or are very urgent to the experimental aircraft pilot are listed here.
 For original text and content please check with the original publisher of the information.